Grey hypocolius: Distribution and habitat

 The grey hypocolius ranges through the Middle East, breeding in the Iraq, Iran, Afghanistan, Pakistan, Turkmenistan area, and wintering mostly near the Red Sea and Persian Gulf coasts of Arabia, including Bahrain.
 It is a vagrant to Turkey, Israel, Egypt and Oman.
 They are regular winter visitors to the Kutch and Jamnagar region of western India and vagrants have been noted as far south as Kihim near Bombay.
 It is found in woodland and scrub in arid and semiarid regions, especially river valleys near deserts, as well as in irrigated and cultivated areas with trees, sea costal area, palm groves and gardens.

 Behaviour

 The grey hypocolius is a shy and unobtrusive, even cryptic, bird which will fly to thick cover when disturbed, where it will remain motionless until the perceived danger has passed.
-Its flight is strong and direct (without undulations).
+Its flight is strong and direct, without undulation.
 It will form flocks, especially in winter, and roost communally.